zed-industries/keymaps/README.md

 Issues for the `keymaps` can be found [here](https://github.com/zed-industries/feedback/issues?q=is%3Aissue+is%3Aopen+label%3Akeymaps).

 Feel free to open a pull request to:
-- fix an issue for an existing keymap
+- Fix an issue for an existing keymap
-- add a new keymap
+- Add a new keymap

 ## Things to note